A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 The Republicans never say no.

-The Republicans, because they are so frightened of the media, and so frightened of the first black president, that the Republicans' initial reaction to every Democrat proposal is that they must have an alternative.
+The Republicans, because they are so frightened of the media and so frightened of the first black president, that the Republicans' initial reaction to every Democrat proposal is that they must have an alternative.

 In their view, Obama won.

-The American people therefore want Obama to get what he wants.
+The American people, therefore, want Obama to get what he wants.

 Therefore, to be seen positively by the American people, they must appear to be at least partially supportive of Obama because he's so loved and adored by the American people.

-I'm telling you something.
+I'm telling you something they think.

-But the basic premise, government run health care survives, and it becomes what ends up being debated.
+But the basic premise, government-run health care survives, and it becomes what ends up being debated.

-So the Tea Party, so why are we sending them there?
+So why are we sending them there?

-And the Tea Party begot people like Ted Cruz and Mike Lee, and they've gone there and they're they're opposing.
+And the Tea Party begot people like Ted Cruz and Mike Lee, and they've gone there and they're opposing.

 They're trying to stop it.